owpk/juml/vsplugin/README.md

 - Open the command palette (`Cmd+Shift+P on macOS` or `Ctrl+Shift+P on Windows/Linux`)
 - Type `juml : Convert Source to Diagram`
 - Select the path to the Java sources
 - Done!
-Generated diagram will be saved to the same directory as the source code named `jd.drawio`
+Generated diagram will be saved to the same directory as the source code named `juml.drawio`

 ## ✨ Features